Digital-Scholarship-Oxford/enabling-digital-research/readme.md

 <a href="https://digital-scholarship-oxford.github.io/enabling-digital-research" target="_blank" rel="noopener noreferrer">Click here to access the user guide</a>.

 This repository mirrors the collections and authority data of the <a href="https://github.com/bodleian/medieval-mss" target="_blank" rel="noopener noreferrer">Bodleian TEI Manuscript Catalogue</a> in all aspects except for the <code>tabular_data</code> directory, which contains a processor designed to extract specific data from the TEI files, and export them in tabular data to enable cross-comparison and increase accessibility.
+The processor can be configured to deal with different flavours of TEI or to extract other kinds of information.
+Instructions are given in the user guide.

 You do not need to be able to run the processor in order to access the output data: these can be found in the <code>tabular_data/output</code> directory, and are currently being updated regularly as the catalogue develops.